 After Change Management training, what’s the next step?

-Students can get a job as a change agent, assisting a program office in stakeholder engagement.
-The Change Management qualification goes well alongside other certificates in programme or portfolio management, and sets you apart to get a better paid job.
+Students can get a job as a change agent or assisting a program office in stakeholder engagement.
+The Change Management qualification goes well alongside other certificates in programme or portfolio management and sets you apart to get a better paid job.
 So far, there’s not a huge number of change professionals with qualifications, so to get a qualification now will put you ahead of the queue.

 Simon Buehring is the Founder and Managing Director of Knowledge Train.